-Our 8% senior notes due 2013 (the "New Bonds") are being offered by Petróleos de Venezuela, S.A., or PDVSA (the "Issuer"), a corporation (sociedad anónima) organized under the laws of the Bolivarian Republic of Venezuela, or Venezuela.
-The New Bonds will be unconditionally and irrevocably guaranteed (the "Guaranty"), by PDVSA Petróleo, S.A., (the "Guarantor"), a corporation (sociedad anónima) organized under the laws of Venezuela that is wholly owned by PDVSA.
+Our 8.5% senior notes due 2017, or the Notes, are being offered by Petróleos de Venezuela, S.A., or PDVSA or the Issuer, a corporation (sociedad anónima) organized under the laws of the Bolivarian Republic of Venezuela, or Venezuela.
+The Notes will be unconditionally and irrevocably guaranteed, or the Guaranty, by PDVSA Petróleo, S.A., or the Guarantor, a corporation (sociedad anónima) organized under the laws of Venezuela that is wholly owned by PDVSA.
+The Notes and the Guaranty will be the unsecured, senior obligations of the Issuer and the Guarantor and will rank pari passu with all other senior unsecured obligations of the Issuer and the Guarantor, in each case other than obligations granted preferential treatment pursuant to the laws of Venezuela.